Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Discussion

 Both the simulated and (real) measured 1D electron energy distributions show similar patterns in their profiles, but with two main differences.
 First, we model the ambient electrons as a single Maxwellian population only.
 The supra-thermal (halo) tails observed in the real SWA-EAS measurements are therefore not reproduced in the simulations by the virtual detector.
 The second and more important difference is observed in the position of the break in the electron energy spectrum, that is the point where the spacecraft-emitted electron fluxes start to dominate the ambient electrons, with respect to the spacecraft potential energy.
 In both simulation and real in situ measurements, the break is clearly observed above the spacecraft potential threshold, as reported in case of actual SWA-EAS observations by \cite{stverak2025}.
 However, the first peak of the differential energy flux, caused by the spacecraft-emitted electrons, is found in both simulation runs at the spacecraft potential energy, while this is not the case for the real SWA-EAS and RPW measurements.
 This raises an important question of whether the real potential on the SWA-EAS detector is identical to the potential on the spacecraft body as provided by RPW (see the grey-shaded area in the lower left panel of Fig.~\ref{fig:vdfA} for illustration).
+This fact may possibly address the discrepancy in the electron density between the results from RPW and SWA-EAS instruments (see Tab.~\ref{tab:solo_parameter}).
 It should be noted that in the simulation model, the SWA-EAS detector is part of the main spacecraft node (see Tab.~\ref{tab:potentials}) and therefore always has the same potential.
 This may not be the case for the real Solar Orbiter spacecraft and the SWA-EAS detector.
 An imperfect grounding between individual spacecraft structures may indeed lead to significant differences in the final surface potentials, as shown also in our simulation results for the different electrical nodes (see Tab.~\ref{tab:potentials}).